datacarpentry/NEON-R-Tabular-Time-Series/_posts/2016-1-08-TS06-Plotting-Facets-And-Group-By-Time-In-R.md

 #Plotting Subsetted Data Using Facets

-In this lesson we will learn how to create a panel of indivual plots - known as facets in `ggplot2`.
+In this lesson we will learn how to create a panel of individual plots - known as facets in `ggplot2`.
 Each plot represents a particular `data_frame` time-series subset - for example year or season.